 - 7.1 The recognition that the Neighbourhood Plan will need to be revisited to ensure relevance and to monitor delivery is welcomed.
 Under Regulation 10A of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) there is a legal requirement for local planning authorities to review local plans at least once every five years from their adoption date to ensure the policies remain relevant and effectively address the needs of the community, in particular the need for housing.
 It is of note that the revised NPPF also refers to this Regulation and advises that policies in local plans should be reviewed every five years, taking account of changing circumstances in their area, or any relevant changes in national policy. - 7.2 It is noted that the APNP is proposed to be reviewed every five years, with the first review likely to take place in 2022/23.
-However, it is considered that the recent publication of the revised NPPF coming before the adoption of this NP, gives the opportunity for amendments and updates to be made now to bring it into line with national planning policy.
-In addition, if the Neighbourhood Plan is, as suggested, brought forward prior to the District Council's Local Plan Review, it should be immediately reviewed on adoption of a new Local Plan for the District to ensure consistency.
-Furthermore, any review of the APNP will also need to have regard to amendments to national planning policy contained within the recently published NPPF. - 7.3 Furthermore, it is noted that the neighbourhood plan period is proposed to cover the timescale through to 2030.
+If the Neighbourhood Plan is, as suggested, brought forward prior to the District Council's Local Plan Review, it should be immediately reviewed on adoption of a new Local Plan for the District to ensure consistency.
+Furthermore, any review of the APNP will also need to have regard to amendments to national planning policy contained within the recently published NPPF. - 7.3 In addition, it is noted that the neighbourhood plan period is proposed to cover the timescale through to 2030.
 Whilst this is aligned to the adopted Local Plan period, and also to the emerging Bromsgrove District Local Plan Review period of 2023-2030, this will also consider safeguarded land beyond the current plan period for 2030-2040, and thus it is therefore likely that the APNP will require reviewing very soon after being made.

-8. LAND OFF STATTION ROAD, ALVECHURCH
+8. LAND AT BORDESLEY, REDDITCH